verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] Looking to hug someone.
 How should I know?
 - [ ] Don't thank me.
 I've done nothing for you.
 - [ ] Men have to do it.
 It's part of our lifestyle
+- [ ] Get a backward tattoo of it on your forehead so you'll see it in the mirror.